eclipse-vertx/vert.x/core_manual_ruby.md

 #### Response headers

-HTTP response headers can be added to the response by adding them to the Hash returned from the `headers` method:
+HTTP response headers can be added to the response by adding them to the MultiMap returned from the `headers` method:

     request.response.headers['Some-header'] = 'foo'